vntampasi/tesibit/README.md

 # Tesibit

-© 2014 Alfresco Software, Inc. All Rights Reserved.
+© 2017 Tesibit, Inc. All Rights Reserved.
 See license.txt.

 The goal of this new project is to provide examples on how to extend Alfresco with the Alfresco Maven SDK.